die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 > * IBM Bluemix: https://console.bluemix.net/catalog/starters/php (it can run on 64 MB instance, that means you can run four `futaba.sh` per account)

+> * * if you don't wanna use its web console you can install this into its `/app/htdocs`: https://github.com/Arrexel/phpbash

+> * * same with any free php host that supports `shell_exec` function

 > Paid:

 > * Cloudcone: https://app.cloudcone.com/compute/283/create ($1.75/mo)